bhumi1102/rails/guides/source/layouts_and_rendering.md

 If a template with the specified format does not exist an `ActionView::MissingTemplate` error is raised.

-#### The `:variants` Option
+### The `:variants` Option

-This tells Rails to look for template variations of the same format.
+The `:variants` options tells Rails to look for template variations of the same format.
 You can specify a list of variants by passing the `:variants` option with a symbol or an array.

-An example of use would be this.
+For example:

 ```ruby
 # called in HomeController#index
 render variants: [:mobile, :desktop]
 ```

-With this set of variants Rails will look for the following set of templates and use the first that exists.
+For the above variants Rails will look for the following set of templates and use the first that exists.

 - `app/views/home/index.html+mobile.erb`
 - `app/views/home/index.html+desktop.erb`